I Have Duane Syndrome: A Rare Eye Condition

 There is no treatment to fully correct Duane Syndrome.
 Also, Duane Syndrome does not directly cause vision problems, but anyone with it is subject to normal vision deficiencies and may need contact lenses or glasses.
-(I do wear contact lenses, but not as a direct result from my Duane Syndrome.)
+(I do wear contact lenses, but not as a direct result of my Duane Syndrome.)

 How I Compensate For My Eye Condition

-If I look straight ahead I see double images.
+If I look straight ahead, I see double images.
 To get a “normal view”, I have to turn my head slightly to the left and move my eyes slightly towards the right.
-When I am talking to people, they tend to follow where my head is pointing not my eyes, so they start sliding to my left and I have to start turning my body to the left.
+When I am talking to people, they tend to follow where my head is pointing, not my eyes, so they start sliding to my left, and I have to start turning my body to the left.
 Sometimes we start moving in circles!

 However, this constant “head turn” keeps my body out of alignment, so I have extra tension in my neck and upper back.